-We have audited Fort Totten Public School District No. 30's compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on each of Fort Totten Public School District No. 30's major federal programs for the year ended June 30, 2016.
-Fort Totten Public School District No. 30's major federal programs are identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.
+We have audited Fort Totten Public School District No. 30's compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on Fort Totten Public School District No. 30's major federal program for the year ended June 30, 2017.
+Fort Totten Public School District No. 30's major federal program is identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.